 2013 QRUR and 2015 Value Modifier

-The Merit-based Incentive Payment System (MIPS) under the new Quality Payment Program replaced the Value Modifier program.
-We encourage everyone to learn more about the Quality Payment Program by visiting qpp.cms.gov.
-Please note that the QRURs are not the same as the MIPS Performance Feedback that is available under the Quality Payment Program.
+The Merit-based Incentive Payment System (MIPS) under the Quality Payment Program has replaced the Value Modifier program.
+The Centers for Medicare & Medicaid Services (CMS) encourages everyone to learn more about the Quality Payment Program by visiting https://qpp.cms.gov/.
+Please note that the QRURs are not the same as the MIPS Performance Feedback available under the Quality Payment Program.

 2013 Quality and Resource Use Report

-Questions & Answers About the 2013 Quality and Resource Use Reports [PDF, 242KB] - This document presents frequently asked questions (FAQs), and answers, that physicians and groups of physicians may have about the 2013 QRURs and the value modifier (VM).
+Questions & Answers About the 2013 Quality and Resource Use Reports (PDF) - This document presents frequently asked questions (FAQs) and answers that physicians and groups of physicians may have about the 2013 QRURs and the Value Modifier.

-Detailed Methodology for the 2013 Quality and Resource Use Reports and 2015 Value-Based Payment Modifier [PDF, 912KB] - This document provides details of the technical methodology used to produce the 2013 QRURs.
+Detailed Methodology for the 2013 Quality and Resource Use Reports and 2015 Value-Based Payment Modifier (PDF) - This document provides details of the technical methodology used to produce the 2013 QRURs.

-Means and Standard Deviations For Measures Included In The 2013 Quality And Resource Use Reports (QRUR) [PDF, 681KB] - This document presents the benchmark means and standard deviations for all quality and cost measures included in the 2013 QRUR, by reporting mechanism and TIN size, that will be used to calculate value-based performance in 2015.
-The document also includes further information on 2013 performance that reflects revisions that will apply to the calculation of value-based performance in 2016 (for which the period of performance will be calendar year 2014.
+Means and Standard Deviations For Measures Included In The 2013 Quality And Resource Use Reports (QRUR) (PDF) - This document presents the benchmark means and standard deviations for all quality and cost measures included in the 2013 QRUR, by reporting mechanism and TIN size, that were used to calculate value-based performance in Calendar Year 2015 (2015).
+The document also includes further information on 2013 performance that reflects revisions that were applied to the calculation of value-based performance in 2016 (for which the period of performance was Calendar Year 2014 (2014).

-Means and Standard Deviations Used to Compute Quality and Cost Composite Scores for the Calendar Year 2015-2018 [PDF, 209KB] - This document displays the peer group means and standard deviations used to calculate the Quality and Cost Composite Scores for each payment adjustment period under the Value Modifier.
+Means and Standard Deviations Used to Compute Quality and Cost Composite Scores for the Calendar Year 2015-2018 (PDF) - This document displays the peer group means and standard deviations used to calculate the Quality and Cost Composite Scores for each payment adjustment period under the Value Modifier.

-Sample 2013 Quality and Resource Use Report [PDF, 347KB] - This document represents a sample 2013 QRUR for a group with 100 or more eligible professionals that elected quality-tiering and for which CMS was able to calculate quality and cost composite scores.
-This document shows all of the exhibits that would be shown in the QRUR.
+Sample 2013 Quality and Resource Use Report (PDF) - This document represents a sample 2013 QRUR for a group with 100 or more eligible professionals (EPs) that elected quality-tiering and for which CMS was able to calculate quality and cost composite scores.
+This document shows all of the exhibits that were shown in the QRUR.

-Sample 2013 QRUR Drill Down Tables [ZIP, 67KB] - This spreadsheet contains the templates for the six supplementary exhibits that provide detailed information to accompany the 2013 QRURs.
+Sample 2013 QRUR Drill Down Tables (ZIP) - This spreadsheet contains the templates for the six supplementary exhibits that provide detailed information to accompany the 2013 QRURs.

 The risk-adjusted all-cause readmissions measure is a physician group and solo practice-specific, all-cause 30-day rate of acute care hospital readmissions (defined as an unplanned readmission for any cause within 30 days from the date of discharge of an index admission in 2013) for beneficiaries 65 years or older from an acute care or critical access hospital.

-Administrative Claims-Based Quality Measures Included in the 2013 Quality and Resource Use Reports [PDF, 175KB] - This document contains narrative specifications for the 14 PQRS administrative claims-based quality measures included in the 2013 Quality and Resource Use Reports.
+Administrative Claims-Based Quality Measures Included in the 2013 Quality and Resource Use Reports (PDF) - This document contains narrative specifications for the 14 Physician Quality Reporting System (PQRS) administrative claims-based quality measures included in the 2013 Quality and Resource Use Reports.
 These claims-based quality measures reflect the most current measure specifications.
 The specifications are the same as those for the endorsed versions of these measures, except when prevented by the structure of Medicare data or by the availability of data for the 2013 Quality and Resource Use Reports.
 Deviations from the endorsed specifications are described in the table’s endnotes.
-The claims-based quality measures are used to assess the quality of care provided by groups who are not participating in the Physician Quality Reporting System Group Reporting Option.
+The claims-based quality measures are used to assess the quality of care provided by groups who are not participating in the PQRS Group Practice Option.

 The 2015 Value Modifier Results

-We display the results of the 2015 Value Modifier in the “2015 Value Modifier Results” document.
-This document gives the adjustment factor for CY 2015 payment adjustments for physicians in groups with 100 or more EPs and shows information on the number of those groups subject to the 2015 Value Modifier.
+We display the results of the 2015 Value Modifier in the "2015 Value Modifier Results (PDF)" document.
+This document gives the adjustment factor for 2015 payment adjustments for physicians in groups with 100 or more EPs and shows information on the number of those groups subject to the 2015 Value Modifier.

 2013 Value Modifier Public Use Files